 For those who are told by their physio that their on bike knee pain at the lateral epicondyle is caused by a tight ITB (iliotibial band)

 they are probably right.
-What you need to know that ITB’s only become too tight from cycling if the opposite hip is dropping.
+What you need to know is that ITB’s usually only become too tight from cycling (as opposed to already being too tight for other reasons) if the opposite hip is dropping.
 You can roll out the ITB to your heart’s content but if you don’t tackle the root cause; poor on seat symmetry; the problem will continue.
 The larger question is why are you dropping the hip on the opposite side to your ITB insertion pain at the knee?

 7. Bar Position: If the bars are too low or too far away, knee pain MAY be a price paid for the compensatory contortions the rider undergoes in an effort to reach the bars while attempting to maintain stability in their position.
 All compensatory responses to a challenge to position evoke an asymmetric response.
 Often this involves a pelvic shift to one side.
 This in turn causes each leg to extend differing distances to the pedals and each leg to work through a different plane of movement.
 One or both knees will potentially protest if the rider rides often enough, long enough or hard enough with poor bar position.